Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey.

 - Eco-friendly: They are much better for the environment as less trash is going into landfills, and you are reducing your carbon footprint.
 It is estimated that over 27 billion diapers end up in landfills each year.

 - Babies are less likely to struggle with diaper rash: This is because they are usually changed more often, and cloth diapers contains far fewer chemicals to irritate the skin.

 - Save money: This is a huge one.
 According to multiple reports, disposable diapers are going to cost you approximately $800-$900 during your first year.
 If you choose more natural disposables, then that number is most likely going to increase.
 On the other hand, you can create a cloth stash costing a few hundred dollars, and it will serve you a number of years and even through multiple children.

 - Easier to potty train: The sensation of wetness that babies feel with cloth is slightly more than disposables, making them more aware and more likely to potty train sooner.

 - More natural: Regular disposables can contain a lot of chemicals, fragrances, and other things you may not want to be putting on your baby’s skin.

 There are so many more benefits, but these are just a few of my favorites.

 This is entirely up to you and totally a personal preference.
 Some people start cloth diapering from day one, while others like to wait until the meconium has passed before beginning.

-Personally, I usually use natural disposables for about the first week before switching to cloth.
-I do this, primarily, to give everyone time to adjust to the new baby before picking up another new routine.
+Personally, I typically use natural disposables for about the first week before switching to cloth.
+I do this primarily to give everyone time to adjust to the new baby before picking up another new routine.